IBM/deep-learning-language-model/README.md

 ## 2. Download the Yelp dataset

 This Code Pattern will use a dataset from Kaggle about [Yelp Reviews](https://www.kaggle.com/c/yelp-recruiting/data), specifically we will be used a portion of that dataset, [yelp_100_3.txt](data/yelp_100_3.txt).
-Once the reader is feels familiar enough with the notebook, they can use the entire dataset.
+Once the reader feels  familiar enough with the notebook, they can use the entire dataset.

 This data allows us to use authentic Yelp reviews as input to our language model.
 This means that our model will iterate over the reviews and generate similar Yelp reviews.
 If a different dataset was used, like a novel by Hemingway, we would then generate text that was similar stylistically to Hemingway.